 With more than 9000 thousand extras to dress inside the elaborate Chinese court, The Last Emperor costume designer James Acheson used theatrical techniques to trick the camera and employed cost-effective methods to stay on schedule and budget.
 This included affordable screen-printed rayon with aluminium casts of embroidery motifs to look like intricate silk and headdresses made from tea strainers.

 “The imperial robes made for the film are digitally printed so they have a 1980s print emulsion on a surface which is made of plastic,” says Parker.
 “It’s very sensitive to treatment and it has old registration marks on it, so there are printer’s makers in the corners.
 People assume it would be hand-embroided, but it would probably be thousands of hours on each and every item so they just printed it to appear like that on film, but it means that I’m dealing with modern materials, I’m dealing with synthetics.”
-The fabrics are also “thinner and lighter weight” than what would be traditionally used, making the costumes more comfortable for the actors wearing them and able to withstand the height of a soundstage.
+The fabrics are also “thinner and lighter weight” than what would be traditionally used, making the costumes more comfortable for the actors wearing them and able to withstand the heat of a soundstage.

 An additional element to not just conserving but presenting the costumes accurately is the intention, with Parker having to watch The Last Emperor over and over again to study the way the costumes need to appear when in motion and when stationary so she can faithfully recreate that through building custom boning or hunting down unique mannequins.
 “That’s where the history comes in, because if I’m working with an 1860s costume, I know what the silhouette would have been like, so I know what sort of mannequin shape you’re looking for,” says Parker.
 “When we were working on The Last Emperor, it’s not a Western model that we want: we want a formal, symmetrical model pose because the Chinese history is completely different.
 In the early photography, their whole way of moving and the way the clothes sat on the body was completely different.”